sintezator2763/linux-simulator/README.md

 # linux-simulator
-arch linux simulator that was made by claude
+arch linux simulator that was made by ai